MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ddpixelformat.md

 Specifies the total number of bits per "bumpel" (bump-map texel).

+#### - dwBumpDuBitMask

+Specifies the mask for bump map U delta bits.

+#### - dwBumpDvBitMask

+Specifies the mask for bump map V delta bits.

+#### - dwBumpLuminanceBitMask

+Specifies the mask for luminance in a bump map.

-#### - dwPrivateFormatBitCount
+#### - dwLuminanceAlphaBitMask

-Specifies the bits per pixel of a pixel format private to the driver (that is, not one of the standard ones defined by Microsoft Direct3D).
+Specifies the mask for luminance in the alpha channel.

-#### - dwStencilBitDepth
+#### - dwLuminanceBitCount

-Specifies the bit depth of the stencil buffer.
-This member specifies how many bits are reserved within each pixel of the z-buffer for stencil information.
+Specifies the number of bits per pixel.

 #### - dwLuminanceBitMask

 Specifies the mask for luminance bits.

-#### - dwBumpDuBitMask

-Specifies the mask for bump map U delta bits.

 #### - dwOperations